JOHNYXUU/crawl-SourceForge/README.md

         this code will turn into error,too(:)sorry,i am a newbie for python)

+        advice:no more then 25000 in English category

 3
+        remember too change the dir_name in your PC

+        in spider.py line 160

+4
         You can now crawl these information (for now):

                 name